By Sophie De Coppel

 - The Stable Diffusion prompt book — a visual guide explaining the basics of prompt building with many examples.

-- Arthub — similar to Lexica with the addition of an upvoting system.
+- Arthub — is similar to Lexica with the addition of an upvoting system.

-- Stable Diffusion Artist Style Studies — A non-exhaustive list of artists Stable Diffusion might recognise, as well as general descriptions of their artistic style.
+- The parrot zone — A community-created library that contains a non-exhaustive list of artists Stable Diffusion might recognise, as well as general descriptions of their artistic style.
 There is a ranking system to describe how well Stable Diffusion responds to the artist’s name as a part of a prompt.
+The site also has a list of modifiers that can be used with Stable Diffusion, similar to the artist studies.
+Furthermore

 - Top 500 Artists Represented in Stable Diffusion — By analyzing the dataset of Stable Diffusion all artists and their prominence in the dataset or listed here.